 used in this book, but it is a necessary variable to set if you

-intend to follow certain BLFS instructions.
-If you aren't just
+intend to follow instructions from BLFS or SLFS.
+If you aren't

-copy and pasting BLFS instructions, you may do without the
+just copy and pasting said instructions, you may do without the

 variable but be sure to replace the variable in the instructions